 Summary

-In the Goth camp, Lucius tells the Goths that he has received news from Rome detailing how much the Romans hate their emperor, and how eagerly they await Lucius's coming.
-The Goths are proud to fight alongside the man who was once their bane, and promise to follow his lead into battle.
-A Goth soldier has discovered the fugitive Aaron, along with his baby, in an abandoned monastery, and brought him back to camp.
-Lucius's impulse is to hang the father and child, letting the child hang first so that the father will have to watch.
 The Goths bring a ladder and make Aaron climb it.
-From that position, he makes a bargain with Lucius to preserve the child in exchange for Aaron's knowledge of all the horrors that have occurred.
-When Lucius swears by his gods that he will spare the child, Aaron reveals the parenthood of the child, the rapists of Lavinia, the murderers of Bassianus, his own trickery to get Titus's hand; finally, he takes credit for every act, saying, "And what not done, that thou hast cause to rue, / Wherein I has no stroke of mischief in it?"
-(V.i.109- 10) Lucius is aghast, but the inveterate Moore goes on to list the other crimes he has committed in his life, claiming his sole regret is that he does not have the chance to commit ten thousand more.
-Lucius is so horrified that he has Aaron taken down, claiming hanging is too sweet a death for the Moore.
+From that position, he makes a bargain with Lucius to preserve the child in exchange for Aaron’s knowledge of all the horrors that have occurred.
+When Lucius swears by his gods that he will spare the child, Aaron reveals the child’s parents, Bassianus’s murderers, Lavinia’s rapists, and his own trickery to get Titus’s hand.
+Lucius is aghast, but the inveterate Moor goes on to list other crimes he has committed in his life, then he claims that he’s only sorry he won’t be able to commit any more.
+Lucius is so horrified that he has Aaron taken down, claiming hanging is too sweet a death for the Moor.
 Aaron is gagged so that he will stop speaking.
+Aemilius enters then with the request from Saturninus for a meeting, and Lucius agrees.

 In the second scene, Tamora and her sons appear to Titus in disguise, masquerading as Revenge and her attendants Rape and Murder.
-She says to Titus, whom she believes to be mad, that she will punish all his enemies if he will convince Lucius to attend a banquet at Titus's house.
-Her plan is to wreak confusion among the Goths while their new leader, Lucius, is at the banquet.
+She says to Titus, whom she believes to be mad, that she will punish all his enemies if he will convince Lucius to attend a banquet at Titus’s house.
+Her plan is to sow confusion among the Goths while their new leader, Lucius, is at the banquet.
 Titus, who has simply been playing at madness all along, agrees on the condition that Revenge leave Rape and Murder (Chiron and Demetrius in disguise) with him.
-Upon Tamora's departure, Titus gets his kinsmen to gag and bind the two young Goths.
-With Lavinia holding the basin to catch their blood, Titus "play[s] the cook" who slits their throats.
-He elaborates on his plan to grind their bones to dust and to make a paste of it with their blood, which he will turn into "coffins," a word that also meant pie crust.
-He will then bake Tamora's sons in their "coffins," and serve the dish to their mother at the banquet.
+Upon Tamora’s departure, Titus gets his kinsmen to gag and bind the two young Goths.
+With Lavinia holding the basin to catch their blood, Titus slits their throats.
+He elaborates on his plan to grind their bones to dust and to make a paste of it with their blood, which he will turn into “coffins,” a word that also meant pie crust.
+He will then bake Tamora’s sons in their “coffins,” and serve the dish to their mother at the banquet.

 Analysis